OTHER CLINICAL DUTIES

 Any resident accepted for training can be dismissed, without receiving a certificate of completion, for infractions of the rules and regulations of Duke University or Southern College of Optometry, or for any action which jeopardizes the safety of patients, personnel, or physical facilities.

-The Duke University Pediatric Optometry Residency Program is pending accreditation by the Accreditation Council on Optometric Education of the American Optometric Association, 243 N. Lindbergh Blvd., St. Louis, MO 63141, 314-991-4100.
+The Duke Pediatric Optometry Residency has achieved accreditation from the Accreditation Council on Optometric Education (ACOE) following the guidelines of the US Department of Education.

 CERTIFICATE OF COMPLETION